cebert/antzer-aws-classic-game-challenge/README.md

 ## Credits
 - [Frogger](https://en.wikipedia.org/wiki/Frogger), which is one of the best classic arcade games ever created
 - Created for the [AWS Build Games Challenge](https://community.aws/content/2y6egGcPAGQs8EwtQUM9KAONojz/build-games-challenge-build-classics-with-amazon-q-developer-cli?lang=en)
-- Ryan Ebert for game suggestion
+- Ryan Ebert for game suggestion and gameplay ideas
 - Developed with assistance from Amazon Q Developer CLI
+- All visual assets (sprites, backgrounds, UI elements) generated using ChatGPT because as of 7/2025 Q CLI does not support this
 - Powered by [Phaser 3](https://phaser.io/) and [TypeScript](https://www.typescriptlang.org/)

 ## License